 - Changes in gene expression.

 - Changes in levels of specific proteins or hormones.

-These biomarkers can help understand the mechanisms underlying addiction, predict who may be at risk for developing addiction, and monitor treatment progress.
+Biomarkers can help understand the mechanisms underlying addiction.
+They help predict who may be at risk for developing addiction and monitor treatment progress.
 However, no single biomarker can definitively diagnose addiction, and a combination of clinical, behavioral, and biological measures is often used.

 Biomarkers of Addiction Explained

 Biomarkers of addiction can provide important information about the changes in the brain and body due to substance misuse.

 Here are some examples of biomarkers of addiction and how they can affect addiction:

 - Chronic drug use can cause structural and functional changes in the brain.
 This is particularly in regions involved in reward and motivation, such as the nucleus accumbens and the prefrontal cortex.
 These changes can affect the individual’s ability to experience pleasure and make decisions, contributing to continued substance misuse.

 - Alterations in neurotransmitter systems: